 The synchronization and charging pins are not protected against corrosion and are not necessary, as they do not wear out.
 The only thing you should bear in mind is that you should wash your watch after every use, as you do not want to let your sweat stay in that area.

 Don't worry about getting your watch wet, as it's waterproof up to 50 metres, which will even allow you to swim with it (although it doesn't have a swimming profile so it doesn't offer specific metrics).

 The design of the charging cable is changing.
-No longer is a hard-to-adjust clip used, now it's a base that attaches to both sides of the watch "hugging" it perfectly, allowing you to leave it safely charging in any position, even hanging from a plug.
+No longer using a difficult to adjust clamp, it is now a base that attaches to both sides of the watch "hugging" it perfectly.
+That allows you to leave it charging safely in any position, even hanging from a socket.

 The pulse sensor included in this model is the basic version, made of quite hard rubber.
 The truth is that it is not the most comfortable sensor available, and as I indicated in the test of the Edge 25should disappear to leave only the premium tape pulse sensor.
 Hopefully the arrival of the new sensors HRM-Tri make the premium model downgrade its category and be included in all models from the lower ranges, with the HRM-Tri being reserved for the top-of-the-range versions.